DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/2_interactive.md

 ![](../images/2_claims.png)

 As you can see, the cookie has two parts: the claims of the user and some metadata.
-This metadata also contains the original token that was issued by the IdentityServer.
+This metadata also contains the original token that was issued by *IdentityServer*.
 Feel free to copy this token to [jwt.ms](https://jwt.ms>) to inspect its content.

 ## Adding sign-out
-Next you will add sign-out to the MVC client.
+Next you will add sign-out to *MvcClient*.

-With an authentication service like IdentityServer, it is not enough to clear the local application cookies.
-In addition, you also need to make a roundtrip to the IdentityServer to clear the central single sign-on session.
+To sign out, you need to
+- Clear local application cookies
+- Make a roundtrip to *IdentityServer* to clear its session

-The protocol steps are implemented inside the OpenID Connect handler.
-Simply add the following code to the home controller to trigger the sign-out:
+The protocol steps for the roundtrip are implemented inside the OpenID Connect handler.
+Simply add the following code to the home controller to trigger the
+sign-out:

 ```cs
 public IActionResult Logout()